 Basically, estrogen is a hormone that plays a role in the male and female reproductive system and contributes to cognitive health, bone health and cardiovascular function (Nichols, H. 2023).

-When it comes to understanding what estrogen dominance might look like, it’s important to first understand exactly what it is and what it does.
-Simply put, Estrogen is considered a female sex hormone, but don't worry gentlemen, it's essential for you, too.
-From puberty, menstrual cycles, pregnancy and skin health to your sex drive, brain function, mood, cholesterol control, cardiovascular health, bone development and more, estrogen plays an extremely important role in many functions.
+From puberty, menstrual cycles, pregnancy and skin health to your libido, brain function, mood, cholesterol control, cardiovascular health, bone development and more, estrogen plays a significant role in many processes.

 There are three types of Estrogen:

 Estrone (E1) – is common after menopause and converted from androstenedione in men and women.